mangelini2/PPN-Pack/README.md

 * **Packing Evaluation in the Simulator**

-The physical simulation is built based on the work [Ravens - Transporter Networks](https://github.com/google-research/ravens).
-Thanks for their great work!

 The code will perform sequential packing, loading the objects in each testing sequence one by one.
 Physical simulation is performed after each packing step until the object is stabilised.

 Running without visualization would make it faster to go through all packing cases.
 For this setting, please use the command: